 The minimum amount of assets required to work with an LPL advisor varies depending on the service you receive.
 LPL does not have a minimum asset requirement for its financial planning, consulting or research services.
 For customized investment advisory plans, the investment minimum is up to the discretion of the advisor and is detailed in the client agreement.

 Clients who opt to use one of the firm’s portfolio programs will be subject to minimum requirements that vary by program.
-Minimums start as low as $5,000 for Guided Wealth Portfolios and go up to $250,000 for Personal Wealth Portfolios (see more details on these options below).
+Minimums start as low as $5,000 for Guided Wealth Portfolios and go up to $250,000 for Personal Wealth Portfolios.

 Services offered by LPL Financial

-LPL’s financial advisors offer the full gamut of financial planning and advisory services, such as budgeting, financial projections and selling insurance, though not all advisors offer every type of service.
+LPL’s financial advisors offer the full gamut of financial planning and advisory services, such as budgeting, financial projections and insurance products, though not all advisors offer every type of service.
 Among the services LPL advisors may offer are:

 - Investment advisory services and portfolio management